-Epoxy resins are commonly used for sealing floors, walls and wood surfaces.
+Epoxy resins are commonly used for sealing floors, walls, and wood surfaces.
 Due to the fact that epoxy resins are more durable and effective than most glues, they are usually used in outdoor coatings.
-While epoxy resins come in different colours, it’s not uncommon to color epoxy resin to create unique colors for your specific project.
+While epoxy resins come in different colors, it’s not uncommon to color epoxy resin to create unique colors for your specific project.
 In this article, I will clarify if and how you can use acrylic paint to color epoxy resin for your crafts project.

 You can mix acrylic paint in epoxy resin in order to color it but you should stick to a ratio of 1:10 (1 part acrylic paint to 10 parts of epoxy resin).
 This ratio will ensure that the epoxy resin still drys hard and adheres well enough while enough paint can be added to effectively color the resin.

 That was the short answer but there are quite a few more things, that you have to watch out for in order to properly and effectively color epoxy resin with acrylic color.

 But before we get to that we will firstly take a look at what acrylic paint and epoxy resin actually are.
 So that we know exactly what we are going to work with later on.

 What Are Epoxy Resins?

 Epoxy resins are synthetic adhesives used in construction and building work.